JarvisLam-LemonCEO/CMPE210-Project/README.md

 Members:
 1. Hei Lam (The whole project)

-Note: Weiyu Wang (Only Step 4 Machine learning part)
+Note: Weiyu Wang (Only contributed to Step 4 Machine learning part and has quit the whole project)

 # Demo
 Video: https://youtu.be/dMBxQMmbR9g